lthievenaz-keeper/pam_import/README.md

 | ------------------ | ------------------- |
 | $resource_name     | _                   |

-- Values prefixed with `$` refer to the title of a record within the project
+- Values prefixed with `$` refer to the title of a record within the project (or the PAM Configuration)
 - For Commander flags that don't expect a value, use `_`
 - All Commander arguments should use the long form (e.g. `_rotation.on-demand` and not `_rotation.od`)